Goshenkata/jdbc-registration-logging/README.md

 INFO:
-The program registers and logs users in the *user* table it tracks contains ou theoritical user's usernames , first and last names, emails, passwords as a simple varchar (very secure), date of birth and the profile picture
+The program registers and logs users in the *user* table it tracks contains our theoritical user's usernames , first and last names, emails, passwords (as a simple varchar (very secure)), date of birth and the profile picture

 The table has the following definition: